CZ-NIC/yangson/docs/statement.rst

       ``typedef``, and controls whtehr the method looks for the definition of a grouping or typedef, respectively.

-      This method raises :exc:`DefinitionNotFound` if the search is not successful.
+      This method raises :exc:`~.DefinitionNotFound` if the search is not successful.

       .. doctest::